Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Statistical Intuition

-Since the current article considers CRE, the form in \eqref{our estimator} is a better choice.
-In fact, it is much more difficult to analyze the statistical properties of $\hat{\tau}_{\adj, 2}$ under observational studies and the super-population framework.
+Since we consider CRE, the form in \eqref{our estimator} is preferable.
+In fact, it is much more difficult to analyze the statistical properties of $\hat{\tau}_{\adj, 2}$ under observational studies and the superpopulation framework.
 There one has to control the difference between the sample and population precision matrices.
-Without sufficient structural assumptions on the propensity score and outcome regression, sample-splitting and $U$-statistics of higher order are needed to remove the bias due to estimating the precision matrix of a very large dimension.
+Without imposing strong structural assumptions on the propensity score and outcome regression, higher-order $U$-statistics are needed to remove the bias due to estimating the precision matrix of a very large dimension.
+Finally, we discuss the choice of the transformation $\bar{\phi}_{k}$, largely ignored above.
+Choosing $\bar{\phi}_{k}(\bx) = \bx - \bmu$ makes $\hat{\tau}_{\adj, 2}$ correct the \emph{own observation bias} of $\hat{\tau}_{\adj, 1}$.
+If the analyst has better knowledge of the $\bx \rightarrow y (1)$ mechanism, selecting nonlinear transformations of $\bx$ better reflect this mechanism may further improve efficiency. \end{remark}